Okehampton: Bus services

 Okehampton is served by various bus services from Exeter, Bude, Newquay and Tavistock.
-Stagecoach South West service 6 links from Exeter bus station via Exeter St Davids to Okehampton.
-Other services from Exeter bus station include the 6A service via Exeter St Davids, which continues to Launceston.
+Stagecoach South West service 6 links from Bude via Holsworthy to Okehampton.
+Other services from Exeter bus station include the Dartline 66 service via Exeter St Davids.

 Stagecoach run service 118 to Tavistock.
 There are also rural services operated by County Bus and MD Coaches.

 There was formerly a town service numbered 318, but it was withdrawn in 2015.